alishertemirzhanov97-cell/beamcurrentintegrator/README.md

 * (V_{th}) is the comparator threshold voltage,
 * (T) is the acquisition interval.

-## License

-This project is provided for research, educational, and instrumentation-development purposes.

 | Nanoammeter PCB Signal            | STM32 Pin | Function                                                   |
 | --------------------------------- | --------- | ---------------------------------------------------------- |
 | Comparator Output                 | PB3       | Hardware trigger input for TIM2 one-pulse reset generation |